 Available Capital is adjusted to reflect, where applicable, the limited accessibility of the assets.
-At the end of the reporting period, the Company's Eligible Capital was wholly categorised as Tier 1, as shown in the table below.
-This means that 100% of the Available Capital is used to support the ECR.
+At the reporting date, the Company's Eligible Capital was primarily Tier 1, as shown in the table below.
+Tier 2 Eligible Capital is driven by the MSAC portfolio, where assets are held on a funds with-held basis.
+However, this does not reduce the level of Eligible Capital available to support the ECR.

-Table 17: Eligible Capital
+Table 18: Eligible Capital